Jim Crow Museum

 Big Rapids, MI 49307

 The Tom caricature portrays black men as faithful, happily submissive servants.
 The Tom caricature, like the Mammy caricature, was born in ante-bellum America in the defense of slavery.
 How could slavery be wrong, argued its proponents, if black servants, males (Toms) and females (Mammies), were contented and loyal?
 The Tom is presented as a smiling, wide-eyed, dark skinned server: fieldworker, cook, butler, porter, or waiter.
 Unlike the Coon, the Tom is portrayed as a dependable worker, eager to serve.
-Unlike the Brute, the Tom is docile and non-threatening to whites.
-The Tom is often old, physically weak, psychologically dependent on whites for approval.
+Unlike the Brute, the Tom is docile and non-threatening to white people.
+The Tom is often old, physically weak, psychologically dependent on white people for approval.
 In his book, Toms, Coons, Mulattoes, Mammies, & Bucks, Donald Bogle (1994) summarizes the depiction of Toms in movies: Always as toms are chased, harassed, hounded, flogged, enslaved, and insulted, they keep the faith, n'er turn against their white massas, and remain hearty, submissive, stoic, generous, selfless, and oh-so-very kind.
 Thus they endear themselves to white audiences and emerge as heroes of sorts. (pp. 5-6)

 Bogle's description is similar to the portrayal of the main black character in Harriet Beecher Stowe's antislavery novel Uncle Tom's Cabin.
 Stowe's Tom is a gentle, humble, Christian slave.
 His faith is simple, natural, and complete.
-Stowe uses Tom's character to show the perfect gentleness and forgiving nature which she believed lay dormant in all blacks.
+Stowe uses Tom's character to show the perfect gentleness and forgiving nature which she believed lay dormant in all black people.
 These qualities reveal themselves under favorable conditions.
 Mr. Shelby, Tom's first Master is kind; therefore, Tom's innate spirituality flourishes.
 Mr. Shelby is not a good businessman; his financial troubles necessitate that he sell Tom.
 Tom does not run away despite a warning that he is to be sold.
 Mr. St. Clare, his second master, befriends Tom and promises to free him.
 Unfortunately for Tom, Mr. St. Clare is killed before signing manumission papers.
 Tom's fortunes take a decidedly sad turn.
 Tom is sold to Simon Legree, a brutal and sadistic deep South plantation owner.
 Legree is also a drunkard who hates religion and religious people.

 Legree intends to make Tom an overseer.
 Tom is ordered by Legree to flog a woman slave.
 Tom refuses.
 Legree strikes him repeatedly with a cowhide lash.
 Again, he tells Tom to beat the woman.
 Tom, with a soft voice, says, "the poor crittur's sick and feeble; 'twould be downright cruel, and it's what I never would do, nor begin to.
 Mas'r, if you mean to kill me, kill me; but, as to my raising my hand agin anyone here, I never shall, -- I'll die first" (Stowe, p.
 439).